d-lynch95/escape-the-dungeon/README.md

 ## Design

 ### Font
-The design of this website is based off a very minimalist style.
-The purpose of this website is to provide a tool for users to calculate their weekly pay with ease.
-The design of the website focuses on usability and ease of understanding instead of complex design.
-The orange colour scheme is in-line with the HappyTravels brand and the main page title is written in a Lillita one font to reflect the fun and playful font of the HappyTravels logo.
-The main body is written in an Open Sans font to allow for accessibility and ease of reading.
-The font for the main body is white to allow for contrast and ease of reading.
-This font colour is also in line with brand guidelines.
+The design of this website is a very simple style as the format template was provided by the code institute.
+This program predominantly focuses on the Python programming language so does not incorporate CSS or styling features.

 ### Structure

 This website has a simple single page design.
-This format was easiest and allows the user to understand the information input process and use the tool instantaneously.
-The page also has a 404 error page to deal with any errors and allow the users to return to the main page.
+This format was easiest as the template was provided by the Code institute.

 ### Design flow chart